Skip to content

 Complex Decision Making in the Intensive Care Unit (ICU)

 July 12, 2020.
-This meeting is available only for Hemlock Society of San Diego members.
 Complex Decision Making in the Intensive Care Unit.
 Dr. Jamie Labuzetta, MD, MSC, MPHIL, neurointensivist from the University of California, San Diego, describes the many complex decisions a health care surrogate may have to make.

 Legal Issues at End of Life